otised-inc/AnLar.HtmlToPdf/README.md

 # AnLar.HtmlToPdf

-An ASP.NET Core Web API that converts HTML content into accessible PDF documents compliant with the **PDF/UA** (Universal Accessibility) standard.
+An ASP.NET Core Web API that converts HTML content into accessible PDF documents compliant with the **PDF/UA** (Universal Accessibility) standard, with an opt-in fast (untagged) mode and PDF-to-PNG rendering.
 Built with [iText](https://itextpdf.com/) for reliable, structured PDF generation suitable for screen readers and assistive technologies.

 ## Features

 - **PDF/UA-1 Compliance** — Tagged PDF structure with XMP metadata, document language, title, and `DisplayDocTitle` viewer preference (PDF 1.7)
 - **HTML-to-PDF Conversion** — Accepts raw HTML fragments or full documents and returns a PDF binary
+- **Fast (Untagged) Mode** — Set `"accessible": false` to skip tagging and PDF/UA metadata for a faster, smaller PDF when accessibility is not required; all other options still apply
 - **Semantic Heading Structure** — Custom tag worker produces clean H1–H6 structure elements without iText's default intermediate `P` wrappers
+- **List Markers in Reading Order** — Custom list-item tag worker keeps bullet characters (disc, circle, square) in the correct reading order for screen readers, including nested lists
 - **Automatic Bookmarks** — Headings generate a PDF outline/bookmark tree via iText's `OutlineHandler`
 - **Bundled Fonts** — Ships with Liberation Serif (Regular, Bold, Italic, Bold Italic) for body text and Pinyon Script for cursive/signature styles, so PDFs render consistently even on minimal Linux containers (see [Bundled Fonts & Licensing](#bundled-fonts--licensing))
-- **Cross-Platform Font Resolution** — Multi-strategy font loading: bundled content files, embedded assembly resources, and system font directories on Windows and Linux
+- **Deterministic Font Fallback** — Fonts load from the bundled `Fonts/` directory (falling back to embedded assembly resources); system font directories are **not** scanned.
+Unmatched families always fall back to Liberation Serif, never to a decorative face, via a custom `FallbackSafeFontProvider`
-- **Smart HTML Wrapping** — Automatically wraps partial HTML snippets in a complete document with `@page` margins, language attribute, and default serif typography
+- **Smart HTML Wrapping** — Automatically wraps partial HTML snippets in a complete document with `@page` margins, language attribute, and default serif typography.
+Full documents (starting with `<!DOCTYPE` or `<html`) pass through untouched
-- **Page Layout Control** — Configurable page orientation (portrait/landscape) and per-side margins in millimeters
+- **Page Layout Control** — Configurable page orientation (portrait/landscape) and per-side margins in millimeters (applies to HTML fragments; full documents control their own `@page` rules)
-- **Optional Page Numbers** — Adds centered "Page X of Y" footers, marked as PDF artifacts to preserve accessibility compliance
+- **Optional Page Numbers** — Adds centered "Page X of Y" footers, marked as PDF artifacts to preserve accessibility compliance.
+Stamps use the bundled, embedded Liberation Serif so PDF/UA font-embedding checks still pass
 - **Watermark Support** — Optional diagonal watermark text (e.g. "DRAFT", "CONFIDENTIAL") rendered in light gray with 30% opacity, marked as a PDF artifact so it doesn't interfere with screen readers
-- **Custom HTML Footers** — Render arbitrary HTML/CSS as a footer on every page, marked as a PDF artifact to preserve accessibility compliance
+- **Custom HTML Footers** — Render arbitrary HTML/CSS as a footer on every page with `{pageNumber}` / `{totalPages}` placeholders, marked as a PDF artifact to preserve accessibility compliance.
+The bottom margin is raised to at least 20 mm to make room
 - **Inline Image Support** — Handles base64-encoded and URL-referenced images with full 508/PDF-UA compliance: images with `alt` text are tagged as Figure elements, empty `alt=""` marks images as decorative (excluded from structure tree), and missing `alt` attributes receive a fallback description
-- **PDF-to-Image Export** — Convert generated PDFs to high-quality PNG images at configurable DPI via the `/pdf/images` endpoint
+- **PDF-to-Image Export** — Convert generated PDFs to high-quality PNG images at configurable DPI via the `/pdf/images` endpoint, or stream them page-by-page as NDJSON via `/pdf/images/stream` for large jobs
+- **Compressed Requests** — All endpoints accept `Content-Encoding: gzip` / `br` / `deflate` request bodies
+- **Background Warmup** — iText is pre-warmed on a background thread at startup so the first request avoids most of the cold-start cost

 ## Prerequisites